Crawler Walkthrough

 These fields could be useful in your project, and are harmless if not.
 Click the Add Custom Field button.
 The resulting dialog box is described on the Crawler page.

 Click Add Field.
-You’ll see the new field in the list, labeled products_ss (your field name plus the string datatype).
+The new field, labeled products_ss (your field name plus the string datatype), will appear in the list.

-When you are satisfied with the setup, click the Crawl Now button.
+When you are satisfied with the setup, scroll to the bottom of the screen and click the Crawl Now button.

 As the crawl proceeds, you’ll see progress statistics updating.

-This section presents some “tips and tricks” that are helpful for inspecting the output of the crawler before you configure the Search Fields and Result Fields in Site Search.
+This optional section presents some “tips and tricks” for inspecting the crawler’s output before configuring the Search Fields and Result Fields in Site Search.
+Although technical, the steps described here produce a convenient map of the indexed fields and their typical values.

 Due to search-engine configuration settings, it may take as much as five minutes for the crawl data to be committed to the index.
 Until this time elapses, Site Search displays and query results will look the same as they did before the crawl.

-Navigate to the Site Search App > Settings > Search API tab.
-You’ll find the Read-Only authentication token about halfway down the screen.
+Navigate to the Site Search > APP Settings > All APIs > Search & Indexing screen.
+The Read-Only authentication token is near the bottom of the screen.

 You’ll need to copy the token to the clipboard and paste it into a text buffer temporarily.